cryptyro/K-cluster/README.md

 This repository contains the implementation of the described clustering algorithm.
 To run the algorithm, ensure you have the necessary dependencies installed.

+### Files
+- `disjointset.h`: Header file for operations on disjoint set data structure (union by rank and path compression).
+- `quicksort.h`: Header file for randomized quicksort.
+- `kruskal.h`: Header file for the Kruskal algorithm.
+- `cluster.h`: Header file for cluster assignment
+- `readfile.h`: Header file to read the data points stored in a file.
+- `main.c`: Example usage of the K-clustering algorithm.
+- `input.txt`: A sample input.

 ### Usage

 1. Clone the repository: